JRRS1982/Boris-Bike/Boris_Bikes/README.md

 so that busy areas can be serviced more effectively,
 I would like to specify a larger capacity of bikes when necessary.

+As a member of the public,
+So that I reduce the chance of getting a broken bike in future, I'd like to report a bike as broken when I return it.

+As a maintainer of the system,
+So that I can manage broken bikes and not disappoint users, I'd like docking stations not to release broken bikes.

+As a maintainer of the system,
+So that I can manage broken bikes and not disappoint users, I'd like docking stations to accept returning bikes (broken or not).

 AT COMPLETIONG: PROGRESS OF SOLVING THE USER STORIES, HOW FAR DID I GET IN SOLVING THEM?

 ### Problem solving - workings